jfiander/bps-google-api/Readme.md

 gem install bps-google-api
 ```

-Create an initializer to configure the root directory for the gem:
+Configure the root directories for the gem:

 ```ruby
 GoogleAPI.configure do |config|
   config.root = File.join('tmp', 'google_api')
 end
 ```

+For Rails, create an initializer:

 ```ruby
 GoogleAPI.configure do |config|